learn-js/learnjs-01-introduction/chapters/02-the-basics.md

 </html>
 ```

-This tells the browser to load the css from the `styles.css` file.
+This tells the browser to load the css from the `style.css` file.
 Having a separate file for your styles helps with keeping your site easy to maintain.
 Having everything in one big html file can be a pain to work on.

 ### So where will the javascript be in an html file?